NowYouKnowProgramming/webdev-learning-materials/src/pages/resources/build_your_project.md

 ---
-title: Build your own project
+title: Project ideas and planning
-description: Build your own project
+description: Do you want to build your own project but dont't know where to start?
+List of project ideas and recources that will help you in deciding what to build next
 layout: ../../layouts/MainLayout.astro
 ---